oumsamon/Django_PostgreSQL_CRUD/readme.md

 1. Change into the new directory and check out a dev branch.
 1. Fulfill the listed requirements.

 Build your Django application in the root of this repository.
-This exercise will require you to refer back to our previous lecture notes in order to set up a .
+This exercise will require you to refer back to our previous lecture notes in order to set up a Django app from scratch.
 To see the steps for setting up a Django app with a Postgres database, refer back to our Tunr setup [instructions](https://git.generalassemb.ly/sei-921/django-installation).

 When asked if you want to overwrite the readme, enter "n" (for no).